 printf (string format, ...)

 Prints text and variables in a log file and the message window.
-This allows to display messages and record variables.
+This is a standard C function.
+It allows to display messages and variables.

 print (int to, string format, ...)